 If you are among the 60% of employers who admit to being “very concerned” about the costs of unfilled positions, then you understand the importance of building a perfect recruiting team.
 The challenge is formidable: it takes an average of 52 days to fill a job in this country, but “top candidates” are almost always hired within their first 10 days of job seeking!

-Now, building the “perfect” recruiting team for your company has as much to do with understanding your needs as it does with selecting team members.
-The perfect recruiting team will be able to handle your company’s most complex hiring challenges, but they will also be able to do this within budget.
+Of course, building the “perfect” recruiting team for your company has as much to do with understanding your needs as it does with selecting team members.
+The perfect recruiting team will be able to handle your company’s most complex hiring challenges, but they will also be able to do it within budget.

 Balancing recruiting resources against hiring needs can be a tricky balance, and different options will work better for different companies.